Plant Manager

 Where I work: While my experience has led me to specialize in manufacturing, and more specifically, in manufacturing management with a centrifugal pump manufacturer, I’ve found that a lot of the skills I’ve learned in my current role are applicable in any place a great leader is needed.
 Employers think I’m a great manager because of my experience with budgeting and my ability to back up my opinions with STEM-based reasoning.
 Conversely, many employers that offer STEM-based careers think I’m a great hire because I have people-person skills that allow me to more easily work among different departments.

 How much I make: Because my job is based on managing people, I usually get paid more based on how big my company is, how many people I manage, and how successful I am.
-If I’m starting as a foreman, I’ll be making about $90,000 a year, but I can earn more as a plant manager.
-A small plant of 150 people or less will usually pay a little more than $140,000 on average, and the bigger the company, the higher the salary.
+A small plant of 150 people or less will usually pay between $125,000 and $169,000 with an average of $140,000.
+Since I work for a bigger company with more than 150 people, my salary is higher with an average of $157,000 but the pay can be between $136,000 and $166,000.
 The benefit packages for my company also help me pursue further education with tuition reimbursement in addition to medical and dental coverage.

 Check out the other Pump PROfiles!